shekhargulati/building-java-web-apps-checklist/README.md

 ### [Documentation](https://robots.thoughtbot.com/how-to-write-a-great-readme)

+> ***Documentation is the castor oil of programming.
+Managers think it is good for programmers and programmers hate it!. — Gerald Weinberg***

 - [ ] Create `README.md` file in root of your project and keep it updated.
 The README file should have following:
 - [ ] Couple of lines describing purpose of the project.
 - [ ] Instruction to grab the latest code and detailed instructions to build it.